LeiZeng/react-workshop/workshops/03-advanced/README.md

 - Faster

 ## DOM
-- More context of DOM and Event System
+- More context of DOM or Event System, depends

-## Can't or No
+## JSDOM
 - Can't work with CSS rules
 - No Browser behavior
-- No window/document unless defined
+- No real window/document

 ---